-Thai peanut sauce tossed with ground turkey and cabbage makes this meal low carb and deliciously flavorful!
-Ready in 20 minutes!
+Thai peanut sauce tossed with ground turkey and cabbage and ready in 20 minutes!

 There is comfort food.
 And there is HEALTHY comfort food.
 This my friends, is the healthiest comfort a Thai peanut bowl can come!
 It is warm and delicious made with nourishing gut-detoxing cabbage and muscle building lean protein!

 Thai peanut sauce bowls are just delicious!
 This is one of my favorite Thai dinner recipes that I am so excited to share with you!
-It takes as little as 30 minutes to make, it’s low carb, gluten-free and incredibly healthy!
+It takes as little as 20 minutes to make, it’s lower carb, gluten-free and incredibly healthy!

-There is something so yummy about the combination of warm peanut butter with ginger, garlic and soy sauce (or in this case coconut aminos– a savory sauce made from coconut sap that is soy-free/gluten-free!).
+There is something so yummy about the combination of warm peanut butter with ginger, garlic and soy sauce (or coconut aminos for gluten-free, a savory sauce made from coconut sap that is soy-free/gluten-free!).
 The blend is a delightful compliment to cabbage, carrot shreds and extra lean ground turkey!

 Oh and this garlic… I hope you like garlic because this dish has lots of it!